Your-Peanut-Butter-X-Jelly-Sandwich/its-backend/README.md

 ## Swagger Documentation

-After running the Django server, nagivate to `http://127.0.0.1:8000/swagger` to see our API documentation.
+After running the Django server, navigate to `http://127.0.0.1:8000/swagger` to see our API documentation.

 ## Test APIs